nmatavka/Hermes-Paige/DOCS/PaigeManual-1to17.md

 # 4 Virtual Memory

-## 4.1 Initializing Virtual Memory
+## 4.1 Initialising Virtual Memory

 OpenPaige supports a "virtual memory" system in which memory allocations made by OpenPaige can be spooled to a disk file in order to free memory for new allocations.

-However, your application must explicitly initialize OpenPaige virtual memory before it is operational; this is because disk file reading and writing is machine-dependent, hence your application needs to provide a path for memory allocations to be saved.
+However, your application must explicitly initialise OpenPaige virtual memory before it is operational; this is because disk file reading and writing is machine-dependent, hence your application needs to provide a path for memory allocations to be saved.

 To do so, call the following function somewhere early when your application starts up and after `pgInit`: